|Nutrition Facts (per serving)|

-This heart-healthy recipe for whole foods mushroom barley soup is a great vegan variation on the classic dish found in most eastern European and Jewish restaurants.
-Strengthening for digestion and excellent for building the blood, mushroom barley soup is a wonderful, warming, fall/winter food.
+This recipe for whole foods mushroom barley soup is a great vegan variation on the classic dish found in most eastern European and Jewish restaurants.
+Mushroom barley soup is a wonderful, warming, fall/winter food.

 This soup is a cost-effective meal in itself, and invites plenty of variation: feel free to add a parsnip, turnip, rutabaga, sweet potato, or leek to this soup.
 Serve it with a green salad and a nice hunk of sourdough bread, and you've got a meal.